Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

-High call volumes are a common reality for brands.
-Whether it’s questions during holiday sales, or a more unprecedented crisis like the one we’re experiencing now, when it comes to getting answers for urgent questions, it’s the phone that customers typically turn to first.
+High call volume is a common reality for modern brands.
+Whether it’s questions during holiday sales, or a more unprecedented crisis like supply chain issues or global shipping slowdowns, when it comes to getting answers for urgent questions, it’s the phone that customers typically turn to first.

-The unfortunate side effect is a long wait time for customers on the phone, while your other channels lay (relatively) idle.
+The unfortunate side effect of this is long wait times for customers on the phone, while your other channels lay (relatively) idle.

 IVRs are a polarizing subject.
 On the one hand, they’re a cost-effective way for companies to get customers to the right agent.
 On the other hand…98% of customers try to skip them.

-And that’s chiefly because most IVRs on the market behave simply as a sorting mechanism.
+And that’s chiefly because most IVRs on the market behaves simply as a sorting mechanism.
 Want to hear about our locations?
 Press #1.
 Want to talk to a customer service agent?
 Press #0.

 But offer your customers something more with your IVR, and they’ll be more likely to engage with it, than wait for the first chance to get out of it.